Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 * As a returning gamer I expect, want or to see: menu items to be in the same location
 * As a returning gamer I expect, want or to see: the design to be the same
 * As a returning gamer I expect, want or to see: my highscore to be still there
-* As a returning gamer I expect, want or to see:: if the developer made any updates to the game, I expect this information to be easily located
+* As a returning gamer I expect, want or to see: if the developer made any updates to the game, I expect this information to be easily located

 ---